-4.5 Gaining unauthorized access to, or intentionally damaging, other computer systems, network services or the information contained within them.
-This includes erasing, altering, corrupting or tampering with any information other than in the legitimate conduct either of University business for staff or for the proper furtherance of academic study for students.
+4.5 Gaining unauthorised access to, or intentionally damaging, other computer systems, network services or the information contained within them, This includes erasing, altering, corrupting or tampering with any information other than in the legitimate conduct either of University business for staff or for the proper furtherance of academic study for students.

 4.6 Executing any form of network monitoring that will intercept data not intended for the user’s host.

-4.7 Port scanning or security scanning unless being conducted by authorized members of the University’s IT Services (or third parties specifically authorized by IT Services.)
+4.7 Port scanning or security scanning unless being conducted by authorised members of the University’s IT Services (or third parties specifically authorised by IT Services.)

 4.9 Effecting security breaches or disruptions of network communication.
 Examples of security breaches are accessing data of which the user is not an intended recipient or logging into a server or account that the user is not expressly authorised to access.
 For purposes of this section, "disruption" includes, but is not limited to, network sniffing, pinged floods, packet spoofing, denial of service, and forged routing information for malicious purposes.